-To assist those who cannot afford the full cost of premiums, the Medicaid program will be expanded to enroll uninsured individuals with incomes up to 133% of the Federal poverty level (FPL).
+To assist those who cannot afford the full cost of premiums, the Medicaid program enrolls uninsured individuals with incomes below 138% of the Federal poverty level (FPL).
 Subsidies will be provided on a sliding scale to individuals with lower to mid-level incomes who do not qualify for Medicaid.
 Families and individuals with incomes up to 400% of the FPL may be eligible for a premium assistance tax credit to help them purchase basic coverage through an exchange.

-To help raise revenue to cover the cost of subsidies, the new law will broaden the Medicare tax base for higher-income taxpayers.
-This includes an additional Hospital Insurance tax rate of 0.9% on earned income in excess of \$200,000 for individuals and \$250,000 for married couples filing jointly, as well as a 3.8% unearned income Medicare contributions tax on the lesser of net investment income or the excess of modified adjusted gross income (MAGI) over the same threshold amounts.
+To help raise revenue, the law broadens the Medicare tax

+base for higher-income taxpayers.
+This includes an additional Hospital Insurance tax rate of 0.9% on earned income in excess of \$200,000 for individuals and \$250,000 for married couples filing jointly, as well as a 3.8% unearned income Medicare contributions tax on the lesser of net investment income or the amount by which modified adjusted gross income (MAGI) exceeds the same \$200,000/\$250,000 threshold amounts.
 Some trusts and estates will also be liable for this 3.8% tax.

-Starting for tax years beginning after December 31, 2021, a 40% nondeductible excise tax will be imposed on health insurance providers or plan administrators for any "Cadillac" health insurance plan with annual premiums in excess of \$10,200 for individual and \$27,500 for family coverage, with both amounts adjusted for inflation and higher thresholds for employees in certain high-risk professions and non-Medicare retirees age 55 and older.
+The Cadillac tax was originally meant to be a 40% nondeductible excise tax will be imposed on health insurance providers or plan administrators for any "Cadillac" health insurance plan with annual premiums in excess of \$10,200 for individual and \$27,500 for family coverage, with both amounts adjusted for inflation and higher thresholds for employees in certain high-risk professions and non-Medicare retirees age 55 and older.
 Insurance providers and plan administrators are permitted to pass along the excise tax to consumers through higher premiums.
+However, this tax was permanently repealed in December 2019.